What is the role and purpose of the Trust Board?

 - Managing our money wisely, making good choices about spending on staff, staff training, a wide range of services and consultancies, the condition of our buildings, playground and premises; overseeing the budgets and decisions on purchasing up to date equipment including furniture, computers, cameras, projectors, sports kit, art materials, music resources, books and software.

 How do trustees know enough about education, the law, management and finance to make strategic decisions about all these matters?

-We have reports from Mr Moore and other staff, we read reports from the Local Authority, government departments and Ofsted, we attend courses and training.
+We have reports from Mr Moore and other staff, we read reports from our external adviser, government departments and Ofsted, we attend courses and training.
 We visit school to see what is going on and talk with teachers and children.
 We take specialist advice from expert consultants.